tobi-be/BlenderEdmExporter/README.md

 Known issues
 ------------

+- Renaming bones after creating animation actions leads to errors.
+It is best to give all the final bone-names before you start animating
 - If you add animations or additional skinnodes the modelviewer has to be restarted to load the model properly.
 - In pose mode at bone properties at relations is an option named Relative Parenting.
 You should enable it.
 Otherwise objects will be exported at wrong positions.
 - Make shure the root bone is not deforming.
 Otherwise it will lead to an error when using skin nodes  (Edit mode-> Bone Properties-> Deform no)